brazacz/brazacz.com/_posts/2021-03-15-git-tutorial.md

 - You can configure Git to handle **line endings** (CRLF vs. LF) automatically so you can collaborate effectively with people who use different operating systems with command:
     `git config --global core.autocrlf true` (in Windows ecosystem)
     `git config --global core.autocrlf input` (in Linux and macOS ecosystems)
+- You can change **default branch** from master to main, so every time you run `git init`, it should initialize a Git repo with the branch name **main**.
+To change this behaviour, use command:
+    `git config --global init.defaultBranch main`

 ### 4.4 Optional configuration of Bash